 - 2.1 Part 3 of the Constitution (Responsibilities for Functions: Planning Committee and Planning Sub-Committee) sets out the types of planning application that may be considered by these Committees.
-Part 4K of the Constitution and Rule 2 (Committee Consideration Criteria) sets out the circumstances where such an application will be referred to Committee for decision. - 2.2 The Timescales, General Requirements and Criteria set out here (Rule 2 Committee Consideration Criteria) will be applied in determining whether any Representations received in respect of an application that may be considered by Committee would require that application to be determined by that Committee rather than dealt with under officer's delegated powers.
-The term Representation(s) also includes Petition(s).

-2.3 Rule 2 contains:

-- Timescales: within which all Representations must be with the Development Management service - General Requirements: that all Representations must comply with - Criteria: that apply to the Representations from specific people or bodies such as the Chair, a Member for the wardWard within which the application site is situated or adjoins (Ward Member), the Croydon member of the Greater London Assembly (GLA Member), the Member of Parliament for the constituency within which the application site is situated or adjoins (MP) and Resident Associations and Conservation Area Advisory Panels (RA/CAAP (RA)) plus Representations from other people or bodies - 2.4 For probity reasons the Timescales, General Requirements and Criteria set out in Rule 2 must be adhered to.
+This part of the Procedure sets out the circumstances where such an application will be referred to Committee for decision. - 2.2 The Timescales, General Requirements and Criteria set out below will be applied in determining whether any Representations received in respect of an application that may be considered by Committee would require that application to be determined by that Committee rather than dealt with under officer's delegated powers.
+The term Representation(s) also includes Petition(s). - 2.3 This section deals with: - Timescales: within which all Representations must be with the Development Management service - General Requirements: that all Representations must comply with - Criteria: that apply to the Representations from specific people or bodies such as the Chair, a Member for the Ward within which the application site is situated or immediately adjoins (Ward Member), the Croydon member of the Greater London Assembly (GLA Member), the Member of Parliament ('MP') for the constituency within which the application site is situated or immediately adjoins and Resident Associations (RA) plus Representations from other people or bodies - 2.4 For probity reasons the Timescales, General Requirements and Criteria set out in this Procedure must be adhered to.
 The decision of the Director of Planning and Strategic Transport will be final in determining whether the Timescales, General Requirements or Criteria are met. - 2.5 Any Representation that does not meet the Timescales, General Requirements and Criteria will therefore not be a factor in deciding whether the application will be considered by Committee.
-Such Representations will still however be considered by the case officer in finalising their report and recommendation, provided he/she receives the Representation before submitting their report for authorisation. - 2.6 Nothing in Rule 2 interferes with the absolute right of the Director of Planning and Strategic Transport to refer an application or planning matter to Committee as prescribed by Part 3 of the Constitution. - 2.7 If an organisation or individual (including a Ward Member, GLA Member or MP) wishes to address the relevant Committee, that is dealt with under the Public Speaking Procedure (Rule 3).
+Such Representations will still however be considered by the case officer in finalising their report and recommendation, provided he/she receives the Representation before submitting their report for authorisation or at least by noon on the day of the Committee (see paragraph 3.13 below). - 2.6 Nothing in this Procedure interferes with the absolute right of the Director of Planning and Strategic Transport to refer an application or planning matter to Committee as prescribed by Part 3 of the Constitution.